sascha-dibbern/CFDivisions/README.txt

 # DESCRIPTION

-CFDivision enables the usage of CFengine promises libraries within a component-framework, where promises and their depencencies can be structured more coherent.
+CFDivisions enables the usage of CFengine promises in libraries based in a modular and goal intention based structure.
 Programming configuration management based on divisions follows a declarative approach of a 'divide and conquere'-strategy, where dependencies are clearly defined.

 # DISTRIBUTION